 Fencing

-Use criteria found in NRCS CPS Fence (Code 382) for the design and construction of fences associated with the watering facility.
+Use criteria found in Iowa NRCS CPS Fence (Code 382) for the design and construction of fences associated with the watering facility.
 Ensure designs that allow safe ingress and egress for area wildlife species.
 To protect species that access water by skimming across the surface, make fencing materials highly visible with appropriate openings.
 Add permanent streamers or coverings to wire fences that extend across a watering facility to make them more visible to skimmers.

 CONSIDERATIONS